SMScoin/smscoin/doc/build-osx.md

 1. Make sure you installed everything through Homebrew mentioned above
 2. Do a proper ./configure --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "moondex-qt" as project name, enter src/qt as location
+4. Enter "SMScoin-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."